sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You had begun shaking as you responded.
 "C-Clear as crystal."
 You didn't think to add that you had already been living around monsters.

 "Good!"
 Immediately the robot let you go, and you collapsed backwards onto the lab bed.
 Its voice had already taken on a brighter tone, acting as if it had not just threatened your life.
 "Then it's a pleasure to make your acquaintance!
-Has the kind Alphys introduced me yet?"
+How was my performance?
+Did I come off as dark and brooding as I intended~?"

 The robot then proceeded to cut off your reply immediately and told you to call them "Mettaton".
 You *wanted* to call them mean names, but you kept that to yourself.
 Instead you gave your name between heaving breaths, trying to settle yourself.
 You vaguely recognised the name from the internet, but that was about it.